kdo1027/farmconnect/README.md

-# FarmConnect Simplified - WhatsApp Chatbot for Low-Literacy Users
+# FarmConnect - WhatsApp Chatbot for Low-Literacy Users

 A simplified WhatsApp chatbot optimized for low-literacy agricultural workers to find farm jobs easily using minimal text and maximum visual cues.